CovOpen/CovMap/README.md

 <!-- ALL-CONTRIBUTORS-LIST:END -->

-## This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
+> This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
 Contributions of any kind welcome!
+Add them by referring to the [@all-contributers Bot](https://allcontributors.org/docs/en/bot/usage) or using the cli (`yarn all-contributers add <username> <emojikey>`).

 Copyright 2020 http://covmap.de